-The Company introduces the "three Pillar concepts"
+The Company introduces the "three Pillar concepts":

-- Pillar 1 Minimum Capital Requirements: as per L. 165(I)/2021 on the prudential supervision of investment firms and the European prudential requirements for Investment Firms; Regulation (EU) 2019/2033 and Directive (EU) 2019/2034. - Pillar 2 Supervisory Review Process: the key principles of supervisory review, transparency and risk management are discussed, with emphasis to be given to the development of an internal capital adequacy assessment process for ensuring compliance with regulatory requirements regarding capital adequacy, and - Pillar 3 Market Discipline: the introduction of disclosure requirements and recommendations enhances comparability through the dissemination of information to the market that enables better assessment of the financial strength of investment firms.
+- Pillar 1 Minimum Capital Requirements: as per Law 165(I)/2021 on the prudential supervision of investment firms and the European prudential requirements for Investment Firms; Regulation (EU) 2019/2033 and Directive (EU) 2019/2034. - Pillar 2 Supervisory Review Process: the key principles of supervisory review, transparency and risk management are discussed, with emphasis to be given to the development of an internal capital adequacy assessment process for ensuring compliance with regulatory requirements regarding capital adequacy, and - Pillar 3 Market Discipline: the introduction of disclosure requirements and recommendations enhances comparability through the dissemination of information to the market that enables better assessment of the financial strength of investment firms.

 Under Pillar III, the Company is required to publicly disclose information about the capital it holds and each material category of risk it faces, including the strategies and processes it has in place in order to manage and monitor these risks.
 Disclosures are made regarding the risks referred to under Part 6 of the IFR, and these are required to be published at the same date as they publish their annual financial statements.
-The aforesaid disclosures aim to strengthen market discipline and encourage transparency.
-Specifically, public disclosures are required in respect of:
+The aforesaid disclosures are required in respect of: